singh-l/singh-l/README.md

 ## I'm a Software Engineer!
 I recently graduated with a Bachelors in Computer Science.

 - 🔭 I’m currently working as a SWE!
-- 🌱 I’m always learning everything
+- 🌱 I’m always learning
-- 🥅 Goals: Learn and Contribute
+- 🥅 Goals: Learn and Grow, and Contribute
 - ⚡ Fun fact: I like to design, I am an artist.

 ### Fine me on: